steveswork/ordercss/readme.md

 #### The mainEntryModulePath Argument

 The lone ***mainEntryModulePath*** is a required argument bearing the file location of a module whose dependency graph would be examined for non-referenced css module imports and curated.
-The expected parameter value is either the absolute path to the entry module or the module path relative to the current working directory.
+The expected parameter value is either the absolute path to the entry module file or the entry module file path relative to the current working directory.

 # Prologue